Review: Disco Elysium

 It’s about the violence that they do to him.

 It’s about the violence of systems.
-It’s about the sparks that fly when they clash, and the collateral damage that comes when ideas with guns explode against each other.
+It’s about the sparks that fly when they clash, and the damage that comes when people with guns get ideas bigger than they are.

 It’s about imperialism, and capitalism, and nihilism, and sexism, and racism.